 PCL Constructors Westcoast Inc. has been selected as the preferred proponent and are currently finalizing a contract with Northern Health to design and build the new facility.
 For more information on the procurement process visit partnershipsbc.ca.

-Construction of the new facility is expected to begin in May 2013, and it is expected 200 direct jobs will be created during construction.
+Construction of the new facility began in June 2013, and it is expected 200 direct jobs will be created during construction.

 The new hospital will be built to Leadership in Energy and Environmental Design (LEED) Gold certification and maximize the use of wood where feasible in keeping with the Province’s Wood First Act.